 What is the future of WordPress in the coming days?
 Is it bright?
 Will the number one content management system retain its throne?
-We’ll share our thoughts and predictions of the future of WordPress as well as WooCommerce in 2021.
+We’ll share our thoughts and predictions of the future of WordPress as well as WooCommerce.

 Why WordPress is the Big Daddy on the web?